Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy

 \section{Sparsification-Amplified GDPFed with Optimal Client Sampling}

-In this section, we further improve the model utility of GDPFed by integrating sparsification techniques and deriving the optimal per-group client sampling ratios.
-This improved version of GDPFed is referred to as GDPFed$^+$, as detailed in \algautoref{alg:GDPFed}.
+In this section, we introduce an enhanced variant of GDPFed, termed GDPFed$^{+}$, which improves model utility by incorporating sparsification techniques that reduce the model dimension $d$ and by deriving optimal client sampling ratios for each group.
+The algorithm of GDPFed$^+$ is detailed in \algautoref{alg:GDPFed}.